FY2020

 Implementation Report

-The 18th High School-University Collaborative Education Forum Report Collection 【Click here for details】
+The 18th High School-University Collaborative Education Forum Report [Click here for details]

-Continuing from last year, the main theme was "Entrance Examination Reform as a 'Connection of Education'," and this year's event was held under the sub-theme of "~Changes in Guidance and Evaluation of High School Education: How High Schools and Universities Deal with Entrance Examinations and Education~".
-From the viewpoint of preventing the spread of new coronavirus infections, it was held online using Zoom, and 227 people from all over Japan participated.
+Continuing from last year, the main theme of the event was “Entrance Examination Reform as a ‘Connection of Education’,” and this year’s event was held under the sub-theme of “~Changing the Guidance and Evaluation of High School Education: How High Schools and Universities Approach Entrance Examinations and Education~.”
+From the viewpoint of preventing the spread of new coronavirus infections, the event was held online using Zoom, but 227 people from all over the country participated.

-In the panel discussion, under the theme of "How High Schools and Universities Deal with Entrance Examinations and Education," four case report professors were panelists, and Ms. Moeko Hosoo, Associate Professor of the Faculty of Letters, Ritsumeikan University, served as coordinator to answer questions about case reports solicited from participants.
+In the panel discussion, under the theme of “How do high schools and universities deal with entrance examinations and education?”, four professors of case studies were panelists, and Dr. Moeko Hosoo, an associate professor at the Faculty of Letters, Ritsumeikan University, was the coordinator to answer questions about case reports solicited from participants.

-In the subcommittee of the second part, six subcommittees were held over two days, including the three subjects of "Japanese language," "geography and civics," and "mathematics," and "inquiry," and the special subcommittees "Development of Admission Specialists" and "Career Education in Collaboration with High School-University Companies" were held over two days.
+In the second part of the subcommittees, six subcommittees were held over two days, including the three subjects of “Japanese language,” “history and civics,” and “mathematics,” with the addition of “inquiry,” and the special subcommittees “Recruitment Specialist Human Resource Development” and “Career Education for High School and University Collaboration.”

 PAGE TOP